-MailOptin allows you to exponentially grow your mailing list and display targeted messages across your WordPress website with popups, slide-ins, in post email signup forms and sidebar widget.
-It helps you keep them engaged by sending them event-triggered emails such as new blog post notification, welcoming new users, email digests etc.
+MailOptin allows you to exponentially grow your mailing list and display targeted messages across your WordPress website with popups, slide-ins, in-post email signup forms, and sidebar widgets.
+It helps you keep them engaged by sending them event-triggered emails such as new blog post notifications, welcoming new users, email digests etc.

-MailOptin exit intent trigger convert abandoning visitors into subscribers by your optin campaign at the precise moment they are about leaving your website.
+MailOptin exit intent trigger converts abandoning visitors into subscribers by your optin campaign at the precise moment they are about leaving your website.

-A great plugin which adds MailChimp forms to your website.
-Developed by Optin Cat, the plugin allows you to build pretty forms, grow your mailing lists and maximise conversions within minutes.
+A great plugin that adds MailChimp forms to your website.
+Developed by Optin Cat, the plugin allows you to build pretty forms, grow your mailing lists and maximize conversions within minutes.

-This plugin connects your MailChimp account and your website using the API key and pulls in all of your email lists information.
+This plugin connects your MailChimp account and your website using the API key and pulls in all of your email list information.

-Like other MailChimp form plugins, Easy Forms also allows you to create unlimited number sign up forms which you can add to the usual sections of your website: posts, pages, sidebars, and other.
+Like other MailChimp form plugins, Easy Forms also allows you to create an unlimited number of sign-up forms which you can add to the usual sections of your website: posts, pages, sidebars, and others.